aryan-at-ul/hopfield-neural-networks/README.md

 # hopfield-neural-networks
-Hebbian learning : neurone that fire together are wired together
+Hebbian learning : neurons that fire together are wired together